 - Cut your tomatoes into quarter wedges

-- Break eggs into a bowl and season with 2 tsp water, ¼ tsp salt, ¼ tsp white or black pepper, and 1 tsp shaoxing wine.
+- Break eggs into a bowl and season with 2 teaspoon water, ¼ teaspoon salt, ¼ teaspoon white or black pepper, and 1 teaspoon shaoxing wine.
 Whisk together.

-- Heat 1 tbsp of oil into a hot skillet and scramble eggs.
+- Heat 1 tablespoon of oil into a hot skillet and scramble eggs.
 Take off heat and place into a separate bowl when they are cooked but still slightly wet.

-- Heat 1 tbsp of oil into same skillet and cook tomatoes.
+- Heat 1 tablespoon of oil into same skillet and cook tomatoes.
 Cook down until tomatoes are soft.
-Add in 2 tsp sugar, ¼ tsp salt, and ¼ cup broth and place lid on skillet until the juices have been released from tomatoes (about 4-5 minutes).
+Add in 2 teaspoon sugar, ¼ teaspoon salt, and ¼ cup broth and place lid on skillet until the juices have been released from tomatoes (about 4-5 minutes).